-In addition, there could be benefits and additional cost savings to transition to a single cemetery entity over time.
+In addition, there could be benefits and additional cost savings to transition to a single cemetery entity over time, should both Board's agree.
 Section 9027 of the California Health and Safety Code specifically anticipates the possibility of consolidating or reorganizing of two or more districts into a single cemetery district.
 District consolidation can help promote economies of scale, efficiencies, and cost savings, including management and administrative functions (e.g., adopting only one budget, reducing the number of necessary audits, reducing the overall number of trustees).